peppequint/wikiminds/README.md

 ## Real time upvoting

 If a user has Javascript enabled (which most users do) the up and downvoting of comments will be done via sockets.
 This way the user gets instant feedback on their actions.
 Without Javascript enabled the application will fall back to a simpler approach to update the database, this will however refresh the page.

+## Wishlist

+Below are the things we would have liked to add when given more time.

+- Real time comments using sockets
+- Editing profile and issues
+- Admin privileges for certain users
+-